MilyB33/BoardsGame-Expo/README.md

-# `Work in progress`

 ## `About`

 App for android to creating and joining to events in your area.
 App provides creating account, creating own events and inviting friends to your events.

-App is still in progress so there are many bugs and scary things in code :ghost:.
-Also some things are not implemented yet or added in very simple way.

 ## `Live Demo`